Magma Index

 Level 0: Genesis

 This foundational level focuses on the core existence of the building, including its existence, ownership, location, compliance, and financial performance.
-For instance, key documents here include the .......... forming the essential base for the DTT®.
+For instance, key documents here include the title & deed, profit and loss, building permit, as-built plans, lease documents etc. forming the essential base for the DTT®.

 Level 1: Structure